MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 8c - Calling External Web Service.md

 ========

--   In this lab we are trying to access an external Web Service from Dynamics 365 for Finance and Operations.
+-   In this lab we are trying to access an external Web Service from Dynamics 365 Finance and Operations apps.

 -   To achieve that we will be creating a wrapper class using C\# that will read the Web Service through Service Reference.
 The dll of this wrapper class will be added as a reference to the Dynamics 365 Finance and Operations project.
-A runnable class will be created in Dynamics 365 for Finance and Operations to call the referenced dll and throw an info() message.
+A runnable class will be created in Dynamics 365 Finance and Operations apps to call the referenced dll and throw an info() message.
 For this exercise, we will use a third-party web service which is freely available.

 Exercise: Calling an External Web Service
 ==========================================